Trusted WordPress tutorials, when you need them most.

 Adobe Photoshop is a premium software application for creating and editing images.

-It’s more than you need for editing a post thumbnail, but it’s a good option if you’re familiar with it and it’s already installed on your computer.
+It’s more than you need to edit a post thumbnail, but it’s a good option if you’re familiar with it and it’s already installed on your computer.

 Alternatively, you can also use one of the many affordable Photoshop alternatives.
 Affinity Photo, Pixelmator Pro, and GIMP all offer comprehensive tools for cropping and editing images.